Skip to main content

 Next Step

-Use WebSocket Connecting for the startup path and WebSocket Limits for subscription and replay sizing.
+Use WebSocket connection for the startup path and WebSocket limits for subscription and replay sizing.